 Read Next: PVC Decking vs. Composite Decking

-The installation of a patio or decking is the one aspect nobody likes to think about due to the mess and expense involved.
+The installation of a patio and/or decking is the one aspect nobody likes to think about due to the mess and expense involved.
 However, the quality of a patio or deck installation will impact every aspect of your garden’s usability and enjoyment.

 Both patios and decking can be installed by competent end-users.
 However, if your budget permits, we’d always advise a professional installation.
-Quite simply, a professional will be able to get to work quickly without having to figure out how to complete certain aspects or buy additional tools
+Quite simply, a professional will be able to get to work quickly without having to figure out how to complete certain aspects or buy additional tools and their work will be guaranteed.

 Patio Installation